 Set tamariki up to start their research and begin their storyboards.
 The storyboard depicts each camera ‘shot’.
 It’s important this is marked out so tamariki keep organised, on task and remember props and costumes they may need to make or bring along.

 We recommend having ‘creative meetings’ daily with all tamariki or each group to ‘report’ how they’re getting on – let tamariki know this and give them the ‘deadline’ for their video being completed (perhaps a week and they work on it each day).

 Also say that if there’s any aspect they need to ‘move forward’ on, you can make that decision for them, or edit material as you see necessary.

-Tamariki can use whatever recording equipment you have available – iPads and Chromebooks will work fine, and generally tamariki are very used to the video editing apps available.
+Tamariki can use whatever recording equipment is available – iPads and Chromebooks will work fine, and generally tamariki are very used to the video editing apps available.
 Our motto – make the tech as simple as possible for everyone!

 The big premiere!

 If tamariki agree, we suggest you celebrate the videos.
-You could host a special red carpet premiere event where whānau and the principal come in to enjoy the videos (and popcorn perhaps!).
+You could host a special red carpet premiere event where whānau and the principal come in to enjoy the videos (with popcorn perhaps!).
 Other options could include sharing the videos with the rest of the school over the next few assemblies, adding them to your school website, sharing with whānau using Seesaw or however you communicate digitally.
 Oh, and did we mention sending them to us too?!
-We would especially love to see their work.
+We would especially love to see their work - hashtags #pinkshirtdaynz and #upstandernz.